 The Customer-Led Network Revolution TC3 dataset provide an average and standard deviation for a full 48 half hour period for each month in the year.
 This data enabled production of a half-hourly profile for each network capability season.
 It was determined that 3 standard deviations from the average was a credible peak, representing a cold period, where a large portion of electric backup heating is required.
-The unabated non-hybrid profiles are given in Figure 51.
+Based on literature reviews from more recent studies with larger sample sizes, the peak from this data was higher than would be expected, particularly for ground source heat pumps where the coefficient of performance is less influenced by external temperatures.
+The shape of the CLNR profiles was retained, but the scale of them altered to align with findings from these other studies.
+The unabated non-hybrid profiles are given in Figure 55.

-A development in DFES 2022 is splitting the profiles of hybrid and non-hybrid heat pumps that are colocated with thermal storage.
-Thermal storage is the capturing of energy at times of low network demand, when electricity prices are lower.
-The thermal storage subtechnology profiles use the same underlying profiles as the profiles without thermal storage, but with no electrical demand during the morning or evening period.
-The non-hybrid thermal storage co-location profile is shown in Figure 52.
+The profiles with thermal storage represent properties that have storage methods to capture energy at times of low network demand, when electricity prices are lower.
+The thermal storage subtechnology profiles use the same underlying profiles as the profiles without thermal storage, but with less electrical demand during the morning and evening period.
+These were changed in DFES 2023 to include diversity of different tariffs during the evening peak, and the times of peak shaving with thermal storage aligned with the work carried out by Daneshzand et al..
+The non-hybrid thermal storage co-location profile is shown in Figure 57.